3F/web.vsSBE/Scripts_&_Commands/MSBuild.md

 $(pdir = $(ProjectDir:project))
 ```

-## Nested Evaluation for MSBuild Properties
+## Nested levels - recursive evaluation for MSBuild Properties

-Most variables can be evaluated with nested levels.
+In vsSolutionBuildEvent the most variables can be evaluated with nested levels.

 ```
 #!java